sourcemeta/learnjsonschema.com/content/2020-12/validation/minLength.markdown

 {{<learning-more>}} While the [IETF RFC 8259](https://www.rfc-editor.org/rfc/rfc8259) JSON standard recommends the use of [UTF-8](https://en.wikipedia.org/wiki/UTF-8), other Unicode encodings are permitted.
-Therefore a JSON string may be represented in up to 4x the number of bytes as its number of code-points (assuming [UTF-32](https://en.wikipedia.org/wiki/UTF-32) as the upper bound).
+Therefore a JSON string may be represented in more bytes than its number of code-points.

 JSON Schema does not provide a mechanism to assert on the byte size of a JSON string, as this is an implementation-dependent property of the JSON parser in